idewcomputing/project-trivia-health/trivia/index.md

 Teams of 3 students will collaborate to build a web-based trivia app.
 Each team will practice collaboration techniques and be responsible for determining member roles, maintaining good communication, ensuring equitable contributions, and providing clear project updates to the class in a timely manner

-### Recommended Production Tools

-* [Google Drive](https://drive.google.com) - for team file management and Docs, Sheets, Slides, and Drawings.
-* [CodePen](https://codepen.io) - For code practice exercises.
-Also, _CodePen Projects_ is a potential choice as a code editor for the trivia project.
-* [Marvel App](https://marvelapp.com) - A digital prototyping tool.

 ### Final Deliverables

 Each stage of the project has a set of deliverables, but they lead up to the following final deliverables from the team.